-Hi, we are Dina and Peter— two Californians who found ourselves working for the U.S. State Department for eight overseas assignments–moving from place to place–a title chosen by our daughter who was nine when we started this.
-The 2 was her idea.
+Hi, we are Dina and Peter— two Californians who somehow found ourselves working for the U.S. State Department for eight overseas assignments–moving from place to place–a title chosen by our daughter who was nine-years-old when we started this in 2006.

 For our first assignment, we were surprised to find ourselves in West Africa.
 We went from Niamey, Niger to Moscow, followed by Bucharest, Kyiv, and Muscat, Oman.
 Recently in London for three years, we are now in Morocco.